mobapi/dugout/README.md

 ## Run

 - Download the [latest release](https://github.com/mobapi/dugout/releases/latest) for your platform, and unzip it.
-- Build your own projects configuration file.
+- Build your own project configuration file.
 See `project.sample.json`.
 - Launch the app and load your configuration file
-- Configure your projects if needed, and start them up !
+- Configure your containers if needed, and start them up !
 - You're done !

 ### The "project sample" configuration file (project.sample.json)